edo9300/Make-Forwarder-Dsi/README.md

   - If you want to organize your stuff better, you can create a save folder anywhere else on the SD card, but this will require more configuration later.

 ## Step 3.
 Downloading and Installing Make-Forwarder-Dsi
-1. Go to [this link](https://github.com/Ta180m/Make-Forwarder-Dsi/releases/latest) and download `MakeForwarder.zip`.
+1. Go to the [latest release](https://github.com/Ta180m/Make-Forwarder-Dsi/releases/latest) and download `MakeForwarder.zip`.
 2. Extract the files from the downloaded `MakeForwarder.zip` to a folder of your choosing.
 3. Drag all the files to your SD card.
 4. Eject the SD card and put it back inside your DSi.